 To the east close to the Czech and Polish borders, you can drive your Leipzig motorhome hire to Dresden which is ideally located on the banks of the beautiful Elbe River.
 In Dresden you can see the Fürstenzug (Procession of Princes): This is the world’s largest porcelain mural and measures 330 feet in length and is made up of 25,000 tiles that were made by a porcelain manufacturer in Meissen, just up the river.

 In Dresden, you can also take an afternoon coffee cruise along the Elbe in one of the historic paddle steamers to where the first European porcelain was manufactured.

 With your motorhome rental in Leipzig, drive to the Polish border to the town of Gorlitz which, due to its remote location, has never been ‘developed’ since the days of East Germany.
 It has, therefore, retained its astounding clutch of Gothic, Renaissance, Baroque, Art Nouveau buildings – about 4,000 in all and untouched – that provide a suitable backdrop to a host of films, most notably the ‘Grand Budapest Hotel.’

 The Elbe Valley is very picturesque and in your Leipzig campervan hire, you will be able to visit the valley’s most famous trio of castles.
 These are the Albrechtsberg Castle, Lingner Castle and the Eckberg Castle which has now been transformed into a luxury hotel.

-To the south is the postcard-worthy city of Nuremberg in Bavaria, about three hours south by camper rental in Leipzig.
+To the south is the postcard-worthy city of Nuremberg in Bavaria, about three hours south by Leipzig motorhome rental or campervan hire.
 Nuremberg is home to Kaiserburg Castle which was the seat of the Holy Roman Empire for over 500 years.
 If you still have more time, drive west to the Black Forest for more spectacular attractions.